calogica/calogica.com/_posts/2019-09-09-snowflake-backup-s3.md

 ---
-title:  "How to Backup Snowflake Data to S3"
+title:  "How to Backup Snowflake Data to S3 or GCS"
 date:   2019-09-09 8:00AM
-excerpt: "How to backup a Snowflake database to S3."
+excerpt: "How to backup a Snowflake database to S3 or GCS."
 categories: [sql, snowflake, dbt]
 toc: true
 toc_label: "What we'll cover"